 To get started I will assume you already have your website ready and the ThriveCart integration complete with out WordPress plugin.

 To get started let’s install Paid Membership Pro.
 To do so, navigate to the WordPress admin panel and choose the “Add new” option under Plugins.
-Type in “Paid Membership Pro” in the search filed and install it.
+Type in “Paid Membership Pro” in the search field and install it.

 After activation we can start by creating the first membership level.